Saudis hail 'fortune-telling' prince for Aramco price prediction

 Local media headlines included “A dream come true” and “Aramco at the top of the world” after the stock’s debut.

-Amid patriotic fervor in the lead-up to the IPO, Saudis had clamored to own part of the kingdom’s “crown jewel”, with more than 5 million retail subscribers.
+Amid patriotic fervour in the lead-up to the IPO, Saudis had clamoured to own part of the kingdom’s “crown jewel”, with more than 5 million retail subscribers.

 Riyadh had scrapped a planned international roadshow last month after foreign investors questioned the sought valuation, and earlier ditched plans for a blockbuster international IPO.